-The Texas Alcoholic Beverage Commission proposes amendments to §37.61, relating to Suspensions.
+The Texas Alcoholic Beverage Commission proposes amendments to §45.85, relating to Approval of Labels.

-In addition to amending the rule to reflect the recent legislative change, the commission has reviewed the section pursuant to Government Code §2001.039 and has determined that the need for the rule continues to exist but that the proposed change to the current rule is appropriate.
+The commission has reviewed the section pursuant to Government Code §2001.039 and has determined that the need for a rule addressing malt beverage label approval continues to exist but that changes to the current rule are appropriate.

 Martin Wilson, Assistant General Counsel, has determined that for each year of the first five years that the proposed amendments will be in effect, there will be no fiscal impact on local government attributable to the amendments.
 There should be no fiscal impact on state government.